evanlihou/PreFlight/README.md

 # PreFlight

-## This app is a work in progress.
+This app is a work in progress.

+A simple <abbr title="Progressive Web App">PWA</abbr> that can store reusable checklists.
+Add or reorder items on the fly, mark them complete as you go, and once you're done set them all back to incomplete at once.
+No login required (or possible!), your data never leaves your device, and it's mobile-friendly.

+---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.